 Carbon is the fourth most abundant element in the Universe, after the elements hydrogen, helium, and oxygen.
 As for the Earth’s crust, carbon is the 15th most abundant element.
 Thus, carbon is widely circulated and converted from one form to another.
 Carbon cycle is one of the biogeochemical cycles that occur on Earth.
 Carbon cycles through lithosphere, hydrosphere, and atmosphere.

 In the atmosphere, carbon exists mainly in the form of carbon dioxide and methane.
 These two are the major factors responsible for the greenhouse effect.
 Carbon dioxide is considered an important greenhouse gas, more than methane.
 The concentration of carbon dioxide in the atmosphere has risen through the years and one of the major factors that led to this rise is human activities, e.g. combustion of fossil fuels, concrete manufacture, deforestations, etc.

 Carbon is often regarded as the basis of life on earth due to its chemical properties.
-In human body, it is the second most abundant element by mass, after oxygen.
-Carbon constitutes about 18.5% of an adult human body.
+In the human body, it is the second most abundant element by mass, after oxygen.
+Carbon constitutes about 18.5% of the adult human body.

 - “History of Carbon and Carbon Materials – Center for Applied Energy Research – University of Kentucky”.
 Caer.uky.edu.
-Retrieved from ://www.caer.uky.edu/carbon/history/carbonhistory.shtml Link
+Retrieved from http://www.caer.uky.edu/carbon/history/carbonhistory.shtml

 - Senese, Fred (2000-09-09).
 “Who discovered carbon?”.
 Frostburg State University.
 Retrieved from antoine.frostburg.edu/chem/senese/101/inorganic/faq/discovery-of-carbon.shtml